Kong/kubernetes-ingress-controller/SECURITY.md

 We encourage security researchers to participate in our bug bounty program as outlined on the [Kong Vulnerability Disclosure](https://konghq.com/compliance/bug-bounty) page.
 This program provides rewards for discovering and reporting security vulnerabilities in accordance with our disclosure guidelines.

-Thank you for helping to keep HTTPSnippet secure.
+Thank you for helping to keep Kong secure.

 For more information on our security policies and guidelines, please visit the [Kong Vulnerability Disclosure](https://konghq.com/compliance/bug-bounty) page.